Georgia’s beauty all around us — a trip to Cave Spring

-The community was settled in the late 1820s as migrants from Augusta encroached on land still occupied by the Cherokee.
+The community was settled in the late 1820s as migrants from Augusta encroached on land still occupied by the Cherokee (it was incorporated in 1852).
 Drawn by the gold rush of 1829 but also by the fertile valleys, early residents showed themselves to be industrious settlers whose priorities of learning, productivity, worship, and service would shape future generations.

 Vann’s Valley takes its name from the Cherokee sub-chief who lived and farmed there.
 The Trail of Tears runs through present-day Cave Spring, and Native American artifacts, some more than a thousand years old, can be viewed in the town visitor center and museum.
 Diversity, in fact, is a line that runs through the town’s history and present-day life.